Freelancer Package Pricing Calculator

 Pricing terms explained with an in-built dictionary

-Pricing terms can be confusing for new freelancers.
+New freelancers often get confused with the pricing terms.
 The built-in dictionary explains markup, margin, overhead, break-even, platform fee, hidden cost, tax inclusive, tax exclusive, urgent fee, effective hourly earning, safe discount, and charm pricing.
-Explicit definitions assist users in grasping the outcome, rather than simply replicating figures.
+Clear definitions help the user to understand what each result means and not just copy the numbers without context.

 The calculator includes package templates such as custom, starter kickoff, SEO retainer, branding suite, website launch, growth sprint, authority launch, monthly retainer, VIP rush, and course or digital bundle.
-These templates are a beneficial starting point for you.
-Numbers can always be manipulated to match your actual service, client type, and delivery style.
+These templates give you a useful starting point.
+Adjust the numbers to match your actual service, client type, and delivery style.

 Starter Packages to Eliminate Buyer Friction